BenRGarcia/BooleanLogicQuiz/README.md

-# Boolean_Logic_Quiz
-Boolean Logic Quiz Program
+# Boolean Logic Quiz for Python

 Run this script with: $ python3 BooleanQuiz.py WelcomePrompt.txt AnswerSheet.txt

-Program idea came from Zed at LearnCodeTheHardWay.
+### Program idea came from Zed at [Learn Code The HardWay](https://learncodethehardway.org/)

-I was working through his Python tutorial and at Exercise 27 he asked the students to write out flash cards of boolean expressions and to memorize the chart.
+After working through Zed's Python tutorial at Exercise 27, he asked us to write out flash cards of boolean expressions and to memorize the chart.

-I thought it'd be fun to write a program that would do the same thing as writing out index cards.
+I thought it'd be fun to write a command line program that would do the same thing as writing out index cards.

-Thanks Zed for the tutorial exercises and inspiration!
+Thanks to Zed for the tutorial exercises and inspiration!

--Ben